Jaime Roldós Aguilera: President of Ecuador (1979-1981)

 On October 10, 1979, Roldós signed a decree reducing the workweek to 42 hours.
-On November 2, 1979, he issued another decree doubling the minimum wage, to 4,000 sucres per month. ($160 in 1979 US dollars).
+On November 2, 1979, he issued another decree doubling the minimum wage to 4,000 sucres per month. ($160 in 1979 US dollars).
 On March 8, 1980, he established the National Development Plan.
-On April 15, 1980, he established a committee of notables to search for a solution for the power struggle in the National Congress, presided over by his former mentor Assad Bucaram.
+On April 15, 1980, he established a committee of notables to seek a solution to the power struggle in the National Congress, which was presided over by his former mentor Assad Bucaram.
 He clashed with Congress.
+His social policies were not well received by certain business sectors.
+Acts of espionage, threats, and sabotage were reported, increasing the sense of instability during his administration.

 He named 1981 the "year of advances".
 In late January and early February 1981, there were border skirmishes with Peru, in the Cordillera del Cóndor.
 Clashes occurred in the regions of Paquisha, Mayaycu, and Machinatza.
-With great skill and diplomacy he left the territorial dispute to the arbitration by the Organization of American States.
+With great skill and diplomacy, he left the territorial dispute to arbitration by the Organization of American States.

-Roldós's most important accomplishment was his policy in support of human rights, in an era in which most Latin American countries were military dictatorships.
-In September 1980, Roldós met with the democratically elected presidents of the Andean region (Venezuela, Colombia, and Peru), proposed the signing of a Charter of Conduct, in which the principles of universal justice and human rights were re-affirmed, signaling protection of human rights as a more important principle than non-intervention.
-His stance on human-rights led him to clash with fellow Latin American leaders: in one instance at a summit in Colombia, El Salvador's José Napoleón Duarte (the US-backed president who came to power with the coup that set off the Salvadoran Civil War) mocked Roldós for being young and inexperienced.
+Roldós's most important accomplishment was his policy supporting human rights, in an era when most Latin American countries were under military dictatorships.
+In September 1980, Roldós met with the democratically elected presidents of the Andean region (Venezuela, Colombia, and Peru) and proposed signing a Charter of Conduct, in which the principles of universal justice and human rights were reaffirmed, signalling that the protection of human rights was a more important principle than non-intervention.
+His stance on human rights led him to clash with fellow Latin American leaders: in one instance at a summit in Colombia, El Salvador's José Napoleón Duarte (the US-backed president who came to power after the coup that set off the Salvadoran Civil War) mocked Roldós for being young and inexperienced.
 Roldós answered: “I may be inexperienced, but my government perches on a mountain of popular votes, while yours is perched on a mountain of corpses.”

 Death

 On Sunday, 24 May 1981, a Beechcraft Super King Air carrying the president and his entourage to a military ceremony in honor of the fallen in the short war with Peru crashed into Huairapungo Hill, near the town of Guachanamá, in the Celica Canton of Loja Province.
 The crash, at 2360 meters over sea level (7800 ft.), left no survivors.
-Killed along with the president were First Lady Martha Bucaram, the Minister of Defense Marco Subía Martinez and his wife, two aide-de-camps, a flight attendant, and both pilots.
+Killed along with the president were First Lady Martha Bucaram, the Minister of Defense Marco Subía Martinez and his wife, two aides-de-camp, a flight attendant, and both pilots.
 The bodies were reportedly burned beyond recognition.